Where Have All the Trek Sites Gone?

 But looking more critically at the design and content, I noticed something.
 Many Trek websites of the 1990s and early 2000s used to have a pretty layout and lots of well-arranged stuff at the time of their creation.
 But this is only true for some long-lived top-notch sites.
 If we are honest, many, if not most personal websites stopped updating after a couple of months, even while new episodes were still being aired.
 Some sites didn't even survive beyond their initial upload.
 Particularly those with overblown layout that may have obstructed the addition of new content.
 Most RPGs and other projects were never really launched, speaking from the obvious lack of announcements in their update logs.
 Perhaps, while some sadly missed "premium" websites were great and would be still worth a visit today, I think we tend to overrate the historical merits of Trek sites.
 Actually, I would go as far as saying that, even if we leave technical and design considerations aside for a moment, none of the early Trek websites could remotely compete with the present standard on fan sites.
 Maintaining a place like Star Trek WWW today, with an accordingly updated layout and new code and tools, would be rather effortless, not comparable to the heavily intertwined structure of EAS, TrekToday or even of Memory Alpha.

 The possibilities of web design have been greatly expanded in recent years, and creating a web design has become accordingly more complex.
 In the 1990s, the already mentioned WYSIWYG editors such as Frontpage or HoTMetaL enabled the generation of comparably sophisticated site structures with graphical layout in HTML.
 But that was before the large-scale implementation of the HTML 4.0 standard with CSS (Cascaded Style Sheets) in browsers as well as in HTML editors happened.
 Old sites that were designed in the age of the "browser wars" are incompatible with the new standard, even though recent browsers like Internet Explorer 7 or Firefox 2 still display them correctly.
 Most prominently the now deprecated <font> tag as it can be found in large numbers on any pre-CSS HTML page is an obstacle to further developing many sites.
 There is no automated software that would be capable of editing them out dependably.
-As much as I would love to convert everything to CSS at EAS, I have to postpone this huge pile of manual work indefinitely (because I would need to work around the clock for weeks), or I have to come up with a very sophisticated conversion script myself (which would take several weeks likewise).
+As much as I would love to convert everything to CSS at EAS, I have to postpone this huge pile of manual work indefinitely (because I would need to work around the clock for many weeks), or I have to come up with a very sophisticated conversion script myself (which would take many weeks likewise).

 There are much better options today to create a really beautiful site design and, with external style sheets, to completely change it without touching the essence.
 Unfortunately this is only possible if 1) your content is already accordingly organized and 2) if you have a lot more artistic talent than was expected from a webmaster ten years ago.
 Also, you have to familiarize yourself with CSS, which is incredibly more complex than the former HTML quasi-standard, unless you're using predefined templates for everything.
 In addition, you may need to know about databases, PHP, servers, etc. And write RSS feeds manually.
 It is nearly a bottomless pit if you want to stay or become a semi-professional.
 From my experience I can say that at some time a webmaster inevitably grows tired of always trying to catch up with the ever growing number of ever more complex standards - in addition to extending and updating the content all the time!
 You can't have both.
 I have essentially decided in favor of the content, and I need to put up with ever dropping ratings for my site design and frequent complaints about the complicated navigation at EAS.
 Even many blogs look better than my site, but making blogs with templates is very simple, as is adding casual content to them.
 I do not want to put it down because I know many bloggers are intelligent and creative people.
-Still, as already mentioned, it is a no-brainer compared to maintaining a fully-fledged website.
+Still, as already mentioned, composing blog entries is child's play compared to maintaining a fully-fledged website.